 Healthcare Anchors a City’s Vision for its Future

 Occupying two full blocks in the heart of downtown Montreal, the Centre hospitalier de l’Université de Montréal (CHUM) will be one of North America’s largest academic medical centers.
 Born from the merger of three hospitals (Hotel Dieu, Hopital St. Luc and Hopital Notre-Dame), CHUM replaces outdated facilities and brings these entities together in a single-site institution.
 An anchor of the Quartier de la Santé — Montreal’s new health district — the development will seamlessly combine teaching, research, and healthcare and solidify Montreal’s standing as a health and science hub of excellence.

 Despite its large size, CHUM has a very human scale, through its massing as a community of three interconnected towers that retain individual identities while communicating and relating to each other.
 The architectural design combines historic architectural artifacts, such as the Eglise Saint Sauveur steeple, with a nuanced expression of cladding materials, creating a juxtaposition that redefines the identity of the district around the site.
 Viewed as a cultural center just as much as a destination for health, art is infused throughout the development — from the expressive form that houses the auditorium in the entry garden to the monumental works of art that aid in wayfinding and encourage moments of contemplation and stillness.

-At 20 stories tall and 3,597,000 sf, CHUM is one of the largest academic medical centers in North America.
+At 21 stories tall and 3 million SF, the CHUM is the largest healthcare construction project in North America.

 The clinical design and programming solution for CHUM stresses efficiency, clarity between front and back of house, and flexibility.
 Modular design, repetition, standardization and co-located services yields the highest staff efficiency while reducing errors and providing the greatest value in construction and maintenance.
 Patient healing is supported in 772 single-bed patient rooms designed to accommodate family members and aid in the recovery process.
 The majority of the patient rooms overlook expansive healing gardens filled with local medicinal plants, and enjoy some of the best views in Montreal.